-Making homemade eggnog is so easy with this recipe and after trying the real deal, I doubt you’d ever go back to the store bought stuff!
+Making homemade eggnog is so easy with this recipe, I doubt you’ll ever go back to the store bought stuff!

-What I discovered is that key to success is the right blend of spices and that’s very personal.
+What I discovered is that key to success is the right blend of spices.
+Exactly what the right blend is for you might be very personal.

 The milk and the eggs are just the carriers of the taste.
-Cinnamon, vanilla, nutmeg, etc are what makes it taste like the eggnog we love.
+Cinnamon, vanilla, nutmeg, and such are what makes it taste like the eggnog we love.

 - Infuse the whole milk with wonderful spices like cinnamon, vanilla, nutmeg and mixed spice.